Ayurvedic Treatment for Rheumatoid Arthritis - An Overview

 Food to Be Taken:

-5. Include ginger, turmeric, and garlic which helps in digestion.
+• Include ginger, turmeric, and garlic, which help with digestion.

-Before practicing any physical activity, consultation with a doctor is necessary as heavy exercises may worsen the condition.
-Only low-impact physical activities should be followed that are gentle on the joints.
+Before practicing any ayurveda physical activity for joint pain, consultation with a doctor is necessary as heavy exercises may worsen the condition.
+Only low-impact physical activities that are gentle on the joints should be followed.

 Along with the exercises, hot and cold packs should be applied to the affected area to reduce discomfort and pain.
 Ice packs should not be applied directly; instead, they should be wrapped in a cloth and should be applied.